Is it possible to buy a Velopresso coffee trike?

-How much would a Velopresso unit cost?
+How much does a Velopresso coffee trike cost?

 Is there any electricity involved?